psychemedia/storytelling-notes/tom_tit_tot.md

 Well, the woman she was wholly bate, and she took her spinnin' to the door to spin, and as she spun she sang:

-"My darter ha' ate five pies to-day,—"My darter ha' ate five, five pies to-day."
+"My darter ha' ate five pies to-day,—
+"My darter ha' ate five, five pies to-day."

 The king he were a comin' down the street, an' he hard her sing, but what she sang he couldn't hare, so he stopped and said,